james-hu/mmingest/README.md

 * For photo files, they will be moved/renamed into ```photos/YYYY/MM/YYYY_MM_DD/YYYYMMDD_<original_file_name>``` in the destination directory.
 Image rotation will happen if the EXIF meta data indicates that the photo should be rotated when being displayed.

 * For videos, they will be transcoded into "H.264+AAC in web streaming friendly MP4 container" format and saved as ```videos/converted/YYYY/YYYY-MM/YYYYMMDD_<original_file_name>.mp4``` in the destination directory.
 In the case that the compression ratio of the transcoding is greater than 80%, the original file will be simply re-packaged rather than transcoded.

+To Pause and resume processing after the initial copying has already been done, you can just use `CTRL-C` and then re-run the command line with the first argument (the input/source dir) changed to `-`.